StreamSwapProtocol/streamswap-contracts/README.md

 ```
 spent_in = stream.in_supply * diff
-deducted_buy = stream.in_supply - spent_in
+stream.in_supply -= spent_in
 ```

-The `new_distribution_balance` will be distributed to the deducted tokens.
+The `new_distribution_balance` will be distributed to shares.
 Distribution index becomes this:
 ```
-stream.dist_index = stream.dist_index + (new_distribution_balance / deducted_buy)
+stream.dist_index = stream.dist_index + (new_distribution_balance / stream.shares)
 ```

 ### Purchase / Spending

-Spending happens when `trigger_purchase` is called.
+Spend calculation happens when `update_position` is called.
+Distribution and spending are working as lazy accounting.
+Meaning the calculations are done continuously, no action required. `update_distribution` and `update_position` just updates the current state of the stream and position.

-When a position is purchased, the contract will calculate the amount of `out_denom` tokens to be distributed to the investor.
+When `update_position` is called, the contract will calculate the amount of tokens spent and  accumulated so far by the investor.
-Withdrawing and subscribing more tokens will trigger position purchase first.
-Purchase will update distribution index first.
+Update position updates distribution index first.

 ```
 spent_diff = stream.current_stage - position.current_stage